applize-io/drupalworkspace/README.md

 ## Available Commands

-All commands from `drupalWorkSpace` are available in both development and production modes, except for the `make docker-push` command, which is only available in production mode, and the `make project` command, which is only available in development mode.
+All commands from `drupalWorkSpace` are available in both development and production modes, except for the `make push` and `make deploy` command, which are only available in production mode, and the `make project` command, which is only available in development mode.

 **1. make check**
 Checks if Docker and Docker Compose are installed on your system.